CommonChem/CommonChem/design_decisions.md

 ## Multi-center Bonds

 There is currently poor toolkit support for multi-center bonds, and it complicates many algorithms and data structures.
 As a result, the Core CommonChem Specification requires that all bonds have a single start atom and a single end atom.
-Most multi-center bonds can be represented in this way through the use of zero-order bonds.
+Many multi-center bonds can be represented in this way through the use of zero-order bonds.

 The Resonance Extension provides a layer on top of the core representation that allows for multi-center bonds.